HIO Coronavirus (COVID-19) FAQ

 Q. Should I come to the HIO to register?

 A. You may provide your HIO Advisor with a scanned copy of the Harvard International Office Registration Form as well as the scan of your I-94 record, scan of visa stamp, and scan of entry stamp so that we can complete your registration and activate your SEVIS record in accordance with U.S. visa and immigration regulations.
-If you plan to travel outside of the U.S., come to the HIO before you leave the U.S. to have your I-20 or DS-2019 document signed.
+If you plan to travel outside of the U.S., please contact your HIO Advisor to coordinate obtaining a travel signature on your DS-2019.